box1bs/monocle/README.md

 1. Starts with a set of base URLs defined in the configuration
 2. For each base URL, it creates a Spider instance
+3. The Spider checks for robots.txt to determine crawling permissions
-3. The Spider checks for a sitemap.xml file to discover additional URLs
+4. The Spider checks for a sitemap.xml file to discover additional URLs
-4. For each discovered page:
+5. For each discovered page:
    - Extracts links and content
    - Processes text (removes stop words, applies stemming)
    - Adds the processed content to the search index
    - Enqueues new discovered links for crawling (within depth limit)
+   - Respects robots.txt directives during crawling

 ### Search Functionality